White River Junction, VT (WRJ)

 The decline of the railroads after World War II hurt White River Junction’s economy, and new highways constructed in the 1960s took away from the wholesale business once centered on the town.
 In response, officials sought ways to revitalize the historic core while maintaining the community’s significant rail heritage, which is celebrated in early fall during the Glory Days Festival.
 Excursion train rides, food, live music, and crafts displays bring out families and railroad enthusiasts, rain or shine.

 Today the streets close to the rail station are active with new shops and restaurants.
 Many buildings, such as the former Tip Top industrial bakery, have been converted into art studios.
 Every month during a first Friday event, artists working in diverse mediums open their doors to display their creations and converse with residents and visitors.
 Just down the street, the Center for Cartoon Studies offers a curriculum of art, graphic design, and literature to help budding cartoonists perfect their craft.
-Amtrak does not provide ticketing or baggage services at this station which is served by two daily trains.

 The Vermonter is financed primarily through funds made available by the Vermont Agency of Transportation, the Connecticut Department of Transportation and the Massachusetts Department of Transportation.